Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 The report also cited research conducted by ACVO in 2020, showing that current service provision in Aberdeen to address domestic abuse does not cater for the intersectional needs of people with disabilities, those from ethnic minority communities, LGBTQ+ communities, men and perpetrators.

-In March 2018, a significant proportion of Syrian New Scots (82%) reported that their health had improved, though mental health was still a key concern – including social isolation, separation from family members, the aftermath of trauma, anxiety about long-term immigration status, and the lack of Arabic-language mental health services.
-The language barrier also made it difficult to access health services, and some participants had experienced a refusal to provide language support.
+In March 2018, 82% of the Syrian New Scots reported that their health had improved, either a little (65%) or a lot (17%).
+12% of working-age adults were long-term sick or disabled.
+At the consultation event in September 2017, mental health was a key concern.
+Many participants mentioned significant problems with social isolation, separation from family members, the aftermath of trauma, anxiety about long-term immigration status, and the lack of Arabic-language mental health services.
+As with other issues, the language barrier made it difficult to access health services, and some participants had encountered health professionals who refused to use Language Line or request interpreters, instead referring patients back to the resettlement team.
+Another health-related issue highlighted in the consultation was poor availability of halal food in Inverurie and other parts of Aberdeenshire

 Summary & Priorities